GalvinFinTech/stock-chart-app/README.md

 ## 6. Acknowledgements

-Course: Financial Data Analysis and Visualization
+Course: Financial Data Analysis and Visualization.
-University: University of Economics and Laws
+University: University of Economics and Laws.
 For any questions or suggestions, please feel free to contact me at nhv.analysis@gmail.com.